vsantjr/IDeepS/README.md

 bash Miniconda3....sh
 ```

+You may also prefer using one of the Anaconda versions already installed in SDumont rather than installing Miniconda.
 After installing Miniconda, create a new conda environment with a selected version of Python.
 But firstly, deactivate the default conda environment (```base```), assuming that this environment is currently activated:

 ```
 conda deactivate